On the odd occasion, being a solo traveller isn't the ideal you dream it to be.

 In the end, an hour later and with the help of a pair of British backpackers, I finally managed my way back to the square, eyes set on McDonald's to catch my breath and leech off their WiFi to contact my best friend.
 I ended up leaving Lisbon that day without seeing what I wanted to.
 People have asked me "why didn't you draw attention to yourself", "why didn't you scream?", "why didn't you take a photo of him?" - In that moment I felt as though taking a photo of him would have been too obvious, the man had his hands in his pockets the entire time and easily could have been concealing a knife or a gun; plus screaming (most likely) isn't going to help me or anyone assisting me if there is a weapon involved.

-Lisbon is a gorgeous city that I will be returning to time and again, I just won't be so daft as to walk around the back streets (of any city) alone and carrying so much crap on me.
+Lisbon is a gorgeous city that I will be returning to time and again (I hope to invest within Lisbon in the future), I just won't be so daft as to walk around the back streets (of any city) alone and carrying so much crap on me.
 Portugal has a relatively low rate of violent crime, however, low-level street crime is common in Lisbon and the central, touristy districts of Alfama, Baixa, Bairro Alto and Belém are all hotspots.

 Later in the evening at dinner, adding to the events of the day, I discovered that my best friends brother had ended up finding the street art location I had been looking for, stumbling across quite a bit of art throughout his wander through the city.
 Armed with his vague, yet, correct directions I planned my return for the following day, heading north this time and not south-east.
 It pays to do the planning yourself.